 where

 where $\mathcal{C}$ is the union of all conical defects $\mathcal{C}_i$, and

 where the integrals in the action are only over the smooth segments $Q_a$, which in particular do not include the kinks where $K$ diverges, the label $a$ distinguishes between different segments, and $T_a$ is now a constant parameter for each $a$.
 We will refer to each $Q_a$ as one brane.
 In particular, each brane is now smooth, as the kinks are no longer considered to be part of the brane.
-Punctures are also excluded from the integrals on the brane, and the removal of each puncture introduces a new boundary of the brane.
-We will come back to this point later in section \ref{ssec:wedgeaction} and \ref{ssec:conj} when we discuss the topological action from the EOW brane.
+Punctures are also excluded from the integrand of $\widetilde{I}_{\rm brane}$, and the removal of each puncture introduces a (infinitesimal) circular boundary to the brane.
+We will come back to this point later in Sections~\ref{ssec:wedgeaction} and \ref{ssec:conj} when we discuss the topological action from the EOW brane.